aztrax7/python_projects/1) bill_generator/readme.md

 ```

 ## ✏️ Note:
-- Try to limit the item name as per the screenshot (8 characters max)
+- Try to limit the item names as per the screenshot (8 characters max)

 ---

 Let me know if you'd like this README to include:
 - Link to try it online (e.g. on Replit or Colab)
 - Option to read inputs from a file or GUI version
+- Add more amount of item names